Improved cosmological fits with quantized primordial power spectra: CDM FCB quantization

 \section{$\Lambda$CDM FCB quantization}

-In \citep{RadPert} it is shown that for a universe with only radiation and a cosmological constant, the equations governing the background and perturbations are analytically continuable through the future conformal boundary.
-Making the requirement that the perturbative expansion remains finite throughout the domain results in there being only a discrete set of wavevectors that are allowed.
+In Ref.~\citep{RadPert} it was shown that for a universe with only radiation and a cosmological constant, the equations governing the background and perturbations are analytically continuable through the future conformal boundary.
+Making the requirement that the perturbative expansion remains finite throughout the domain results in there being only a discrete set of wave vectors that are allowed.

-\citet{RadPert} also show that for a universe with only matter, the equations are analytically continuable if the energy density is viewed as $\rho_\mathrm{m}\sim a^{-3}=s^3$.
-However, as $s$ and $a$ are negative the other side of the future conformal boundary, this results in radically different behaviour in contrast to the symmetry associated with the radiation only case.
+\citet{RadPert} also showed that for a universe with only matter, the equations are analytically continuable if the energy density is viewed as $\rho_\mathrm{m}\sim a^{-3}=s^3$.
+However, as $s$ and $a$ are negative on the other side of the future conformal boundary, this results in radically different behaviour in contrast to the symmetry associated with the radiation-only case.
 As an alternative to this, one can define the material component as having a scaling $\rho_\mathrm{m}\sim |a|^{-3}$.
-This retains the symmetry either side of the future conformal boundary, at the expense of analyticity since the modulus function $|s|$ is not differentiable at the FCB $s=0$.
+This retains the symmetry on either side of the future conformal boundary, at the expense of analyticity since the modulus function $|s|$ is not differentiable at the FCB $s=0$.
 One can however ensure that things remain physical in spite of this by requiring that energy remains continuous for both the background and perturbations, which is shown to be equivalent to requiring that the solutions are symmetric or antisymmetric about the future conformal boundary.

-In this section, we consider universes with a cosmological constant alongside both non-interacting material and radiative components as an approximation to the concordance $\Lambda$CDM cosmology.
-As in \citep{RadPert}, we start by approximating these components as perfect fluids and later consider the impact of higher order multipoles in the Boltzmann hierarchy.
-However, unlike in \citep{RadPert}, the equations for the combined case are not analytically solvable, so we must proceed using series expansion techniques.
+In this section, we consider universes with a cosmological constant alongside both noninteracting material and radiative components as an approximation to the concordance $\Lambda$CDM cosmology.
+As in Ref.~\citep{RadPert}, we start by approximating these components as perfect fluids and later consider the impact of higher-order multipoles in the Boltzmann hierarchy.
+However, unlike in Ref.~\citep{RadPert}, the equations for the combined case are not analytically solvable, so we must proceed using series expansion techniques.